 If you’re looking for things to do in Chicago with kids, a visit to the Peggy Notebaert Nature Museum is a guaranteed day of fun.
 Located along a lagoon in Lincoln Park, the museum encourages you to interact with your surroundings and answers all your kids’ questions about animals.
 The butterfly haven is a magical experience at any age.

-35. Trivia for Cheaters – April 30, 2025
+35. Trivia for Cheaters – April 29, 2026

-Compete for trivia glory complete with creative cheating at Trivia for Cheaters at the Den Theatre in Wicker Park.
+Compete for trivia glory with creative cheating at Trivia for Cheaters at the Den Theatre in Wicker Park.
 You and your friends will show off your trivia skills while delighting in sabotaging other teams.
 Proceeds benefit 826CHI, a nonprofit that supports Chicago’s students in their creative writing.

 36. Make Your Mark at Spray Paint ‘n’ Sip